SkotBotCambo/hcml_course/README.md

 by the Monday (subject to change) before class so that students will have a chance to read each others' responses and the presenter can integrate them into the weekly presentation.
 This exercise will provide students with the opportunity to get more comfortable with the writing and reflecting component of the class.

+### Class Attendance and Participation
+In order to fully make the connections between the human-focused research and technology focused research in each week's readings it is important to participate in class discussion.
+Class discussion also helps students to practice communicating their understanding of the material to members of the class whose research focus and educational background skews toward human subjects and factors and those who skew toward computational research.
+Students will be required to attend each class and participate in discussion by asking thoughtful questions and communicating their opinions, ideas, and understanding on a topic clearly to everyone in the class.

 ## Schedule
 ### Week 1 : Introduction